dustywhite7/Econ8320/SlidesCode/2 - Functions.md

 - What if I want to use a new set of coordinates with 4 dimensions?
 - What if I don't notice that my coordinates do not have the same number of dimensions?
 - What if I want to run that code as part of antother program in a different file?
-- What if I want to use only Euclidean Distance in the future?
+- What if I want to use Euclidean Distance in the future?

 ---